Multi-Spectral Reflection Matrix for Ultra-Fast 3D Label-Free Microscopy

-\alex{At each time $t$, the single scattering contribution of the wave-field corresponds to photons that have been scattered in a coherence volume located at a depth $z_t$ in the sample and of thickness \alex{$\delta z_t \sim c_0 \lambda^2 / (2 n_0 \Delta \lambda)\sim 3.5$ $\mu$m.}} When the focusing plane and the coherence volume coincide (Fig.~\ref{fig:image}\alex{a$_1$}), an holoscopic image of the sample, $\mathbf{I}_H$, can be obtained for each input wave-front $\mathbf{u}_\textrm{in}$ (Fig.~\ref{fig:image}a$_1$):
+\corr{The coherence volume is defined as the ensemble of points that contribute to the singly-scattered wave-field at a given time-of-flight $t$.
+In an homogeneous medium of refractive index $n$, this volume is, in first approximation, a thin slice located at a depth $z_t=c_0 t /(2n)$\corr{, with $c_0$ the light velocity in vacuum}.
+Its thickness is governed by the light source bandwidth \corr{$\Delta \lambda$}: $\delta z_t \sim \lambda^2 / (2 n_0 \Delta \lambda)\sim 3.5$ $\mu$m.} When the focusing plane and the coherence volume coincide (Fig.~\ref{fig:image}\alex{a$_1$}), an holoscopic image of the sample, $\mathbf{I}_H$, can be obtained for each input wave-front $\mathbf{u}_\textrm{in}$ (Fig.~\ref{fig:image}a$_1$):

 with $\mathbf{r}_t=(\bm{\rho}_\textrm{out},z_t)$.
 In practice, an exact matching between the focusing plane and coherence volume is difficult to obtain especially for deep imaging (\textit{i.e} low single-to-multiple scattering ratio).
 We will describe further how matrix imaging can provide a robust observable for this fine tuning.